jcs-instructor/mobtimer/fix-dnd.md

     - [x] Keep participant cell height fixed (don't word wrap)
 - Participant controls
     - [x] Delete participant button
     - [ ] WIP: Not have Delete Participant button float to left when dragging.
 Ask GPT how to to do this and keep the alignment of participant + delete button + role.
-(Optionally ask GPT how to keep the heights the same.)
+(Optionally ask GPT how to keep the heights the same.
+Consider having a separate React component containing all the controls associated with a participant name, e.g., the name, the edit button, delete button, etc., so they can all be moved together.)
     - [] Edit participant name
         - [] Add button to enter edit mode (✏️)
+    - [] Consider adding a confirmation (OK/Cancel) when deleting a participant.
+(We'll probably have similar confirmation for editing a participant's name.)
     - [] Move participant up/down buttons (⬆️⬇️)
-    - [] Texture indicating draggability ()
+    - [] Texture indicating draggability (≡)
+    - [] Randomize icon isn't working on Ethan's Mac; consider a different one, e.g., "⇅"
     - [] Get rid of Edit Participants control on bottom of form once it's redundant, i.e., once we have the edit (✏️), reorder/drag, and delete (❌) functionality done within the participants list
 - [ ] Styling
     - distance between participants and roles